alan-turing-institute/trustchain/docs/ion.md

 !!! warning "Bitcoin data storage requirements"

-    TODO... x GB for Mainnet and y GB for Testnet.
+    The Bitcoin data folder will store the entire Bitcoin blockchain, which is >580GB for Mainnet and >75GB for Testnet.

 For convenience, we create an environment variable for the Bitcoin data folder.